raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 + Obscene images
 + Special characters, including emojis
 + Bad language or swearing

-Enter your team name and the names of the team members.
-These will be printed on the certificate once your code is run in space, so make sure you spell them correctly!

 <mark> check with digital that this will be the same</mark>
 Once the rules are all green, you are ready to submit.